NSnflores/mvc5-introduction/README.md

 # Introduction to ASP.NET MVC 5

-This is a small workshop to help you get started with MVC 5, in this workshop we'll see the following topics:
+This is a small guide to help you get started with MVC 5, in this guide we'll see the following topics:

-* .NET overview
+* Creating our EF Model
-* MVC the pattern
+* Creating the controllers with the scaffolding
-* asp.net MCV structure
+* Creating the views
-* MVC scaffolding in visual studio
+* Add new functionality

 # Requirements